-I am looking for motivated graduate students to join my research group, starting Fall 2020.
+I am looking for motivated graduate students to join my research group, starting in Fall 2021.
 I welcome students to contact me with similar research interests and a background in environmental chemistry, ecology, environmental/aquatic science, biochemistry or ecotoxicology.
-If you are interested in working with me, please send me an email with your resume/CV, a brief description of your research interests, unofficial transcripts, and GRE scores (if available).
+If you are interested in working with me, please send me an email with your resume/CV, a brief description of your research interests, and unofficial transcripts.
 Some immediate research topics I am interested in exploring include emerging toxins, toxin production and trophic transfer, impacts from nutrient pollution and climate change, co-occurring HABs/phycotoxins, and drinking water/seafood safety and sustainability.

 - Cross-regional comparison of Dinophysis bloom dynamics, drivers, and toxicity.
 PIs: Smith J. (VIMS); Campbell L. (TAMU); Gobler C. (Stony Brook U.); Trainer V. (NWFSC); Deeds J. (US FDA) [2017 NOAA ECOHAB Program)

 Please refer to my attached CV and Lab Group Page for more information regarding current and completed research projects.